-8 trends that will change the retail landscape this year.
+8 technology trends that will change the retail landscape this year.

 The retail industry knows how to get the year off to a strong start.
 Scheduling the annual National Retail Federation “Big Show” in New York in January guarantees that retail professionals kick off the year full of ideas and inspiration.

-Our team flew over to the show last month to collaborate with Star Micronics and showcase some of our self-service products and even offer a VR demonstration to experience them in a simulated store environment.
+Our team flew over to the show earlier last month to collaborate with Star Micronics to showcase some of our self-service products and even offer a VR demonstration to experience them in a stimulated store environment.

 In between conversations with some of the world’s biggest retailers, our Directors and Sales team took some time to check out what else the show had to offer and we’ve pulled together a list of the trends that we think will be big (or bigger) this year in retail:

 Our business is built around offering the latest in technology to retailers so it’s no surprise that our top trends of the year are technology focussed.

 AI (Artificial Intelligence) has been on the rise in recent years and has infiltrated areas you might not be aware of.
 Collection of data is on the increase but until recently has required human resource to interpret.
 Now AI analysis of data means retailers can make better decisions on pricing and inventory based on feedback on who is buying what when.